study-ORCATech-cloud/learn-and-earn-fork/docs/content-management/data-structure-guide.md

 ---

-This data structure guide provides the foundation for understanding how content flows through the ORCATech Learning Platform.
+This data structure guide provides the foundation for understanding how content flows through the LabDojo Learning Platform.
 For implementation details, see the [Architecture Overview](./architecture-overview.md) and [Content Management Guide](./content-management.md).